-In this post, you’ll find how I make Southern Fried Cabbage, a beloved Southern side dish.
+In this post, you’ll find how I make Southern Fried Cabbage, a beloved Southern side dish or main meal.

 Preparing Southern style cabbage in a skillet is a fairly easy task.
 Typically, fried cabbage is cooked in bacon drippings or butter and seasoned.

 Cooking cabbage with bacon drippings is my personal favorite.
 It is so savory and I enjoy the bits of crispy bacon served atop this classic vegetable side dish.